flhofer/dell_TB16_firmware/README.md

 These ports are v1.2 compliant and typically support Full-HD 3840 x 2160 @ 60Hz and Daisy Chaining.
 Mini-DP or DP may casually stop working without the latest Cable NVM.
 Again, Dell states it does not support HDCP, while the kernel output reports `HDCP version: HDCP1.4`. **To be checked**

 ### 5. RJ45 Gigabit Ethernet
 Generic RTL8153 Gigabit Ethernet controller.
 No surprises.
-However, it may have difficulty waking from deep sleep (suspension) if the ASMedia USB controller firmware is not up to date.
+However, it may have difficulty waking from deep sleep (suspension) if the ASMedia USB controller firmware is out of date.
 The problem can also be solved by detaching and re-registering the controller on the PCI bus via a script (see an example in `tools/scripts`).

 ### 6. USB 2.0 (2 ports)
 "Slow"-speed port generally intended for input devices such as mouse, keyboard, trackpad, Smart-card readers, etc. No issues

 ### 7. USB 3.0
-SuperSpeed USB is ideal for, e.g., monitors, USB hubs, or USB NAS.
+SuperSpeed USB is ideal for devices such as monitors, USB hubs, and USB NAS.
 No problems

 ### 8. Thunderbolt 3 (USB Type-C)
 Limited (intended; reduced lanes by upstream) Thunderbolt is available for, e.g., Daisy-Chaining DP via tunneling to multiple USB-C monitors or USB 3.1 SuperSpeed devices.
 In certain configurations, monitors may support 5120 x 2880 @ 60 Hz on a single display.
 Tested DP with a USB-enabled QHD display.
 Thunderbolt DP functionality not tested.